octanisorg/minutes/founding_minutes.md

   * Loic Waegeli, loic.waegeli@epfl.ch, Resident

 #### 6. Various
 Michael asks if it is possible to get an access card to the lab.
-Sam replies that we already have 4 within our members that can be shared.
+Samir replies that we already have 4 within our members that can be shared.
 Raffael adds that for truly unlimited access to the labspace at hackuarium, one must apply at hackuarium directly for a membership and access card, which costs CHF 20.- per month.

 #### Closing
 The General Assembly is closed at 19:00.